Under the Same Moon: Plot

 Following an address, Carlitos and Enrique arrive in East LA, only to find a PO box.
 Carlitos and Enrique decide to search the city for the payphone his mother calls from.
-After a day of unsuccessful searching, the two rest on a bench (while unknowingly walking right past her).
+After a day of unsuccessful searching, the two rest on a bench (while she unknowingly walks right past them).
 Rosario after much persuasion from her friend decides to marry a U.S. citizen to for a green card however decides to bail last minute.
 Suddenly, Doña Carmen calls Rosario, letting her know that Carlitos crossed the border and that her mother is dead.
 Rosario, hearing this, decides to go back to Mexico to search for Carlitos.
 When boarding the bus, she sees a little boy at a payphone out the window of the bus at the bus station, and she realizes that Carlitos does know where to find her.
 In the morning, Enrique and Carlitos get surprised by a pair of police officers, and Enrique, noticing that Carlitos is about to be apprehended, throws his coffee at the cops to distract them.
 Enrique shouts to Carlitos to run away, which he does, but Enrique is arrested.

 Carlitos finally finds the payphone and Rosario.
 They see each other across the street.
 Rosario yells to her son not to cross yet.
 The crosswalk light turns from the "red hand" light to the "white figure walking" light, and the credits roll.

+Production

+Principle photography began on April 24, 2006 and wrapped on May 31, 2006.
+Filming took place in both Mexico and the United States in order to realistically portray the journey of a young boy crossing the border to reunite with his mother.
+Key scenes were shot in East Los Angeles (4 days of shooting), where much of the story is set, as well as in locations in Mexico (34 days) that reflect the protagonist’s hometown.
+The production used many locations in and around Mexico to portray areas in the United States; like Tucson, New Mexico, and Los Angeles.
+The production aimed to authentically depict the experiences of immigrant families, particularly the emotional and social challenges they face.